Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Implemented new BBC UX framework.
   **Why**: The BBC brand was undergoing a organization wide redesign.
-  **Impact**: This was a very long and deliberate implementation and rollout process that helps re-establish BBC News as a leader in the responsive mobile development space and helped showcase BBC News engineering talents.
+  **Impact**: This was a long and deliberate implementation and rollout process that helps re-establish BBC News as a leader in the responsive mobile development space and helped showcase BBC News engineering talents.

 - **What**: Implemented new BBC [responsive images solution](https://github.com/BBC-News/Imager.js/).
-  **Why**: Scalable and responsive images was not widely supported by browsers with native APIs, meaning custom solutions needed to be implemented.
+  **Why**: Scalable and responsive images was not widely supported by browsers with native APIs, requiring the development of custom solutions.
   **Impact**: [Public BBC News post](http://responsivenews.co.uk/post/58244240772/imagerjs) proposed our solution to the then difficult problem of how best to serve images in a scalable way to browsers and mobile devices.

 - **What**: Introduced the use of [GruntJS](http://gruntjs.com/).
-  **Why**: Ruby and Rake was being used although majority of engineers were unfamiliar with the language and were afraid to make changes or to build new tasks.
+  **Why**: Using Ruby and Rake although engineers were unfamiliar with the language and were afraid to make changes or to build new tasks.
   **Impact**: Improved the ability of engineers to automate project tasks using JavaScript.

 - **What**: Member of the [BBC's GEL Responsive Working Group](http://www.bbc.co.uk/gel/).
-  **Why**: To help ensure engineers perspective on how best to implement new UX designs were accounted for.
+  **Why**: To hear different engineering perspectives on how best to develop new UX designs.
   **Impact**: Simplified specific aspects of GELs design.

 ## Talks